-- Move all time and expenses back to draft.
-Then change the contract.
+- Move all cards back to draft.
+Then change the contract terms.
 Finally move all cards back to where they belong (submitted, approved, rejected, etc).

 - Make a new CLI with correct terms.
 Then clone the existing project into a new project under the same engagement with the correct CLI.
 Transfer all the time and expenses to it.
 You will not be able to delete the old project at this point.
 You can simply close it as unused instead.

 To learn about the different contract terms, please see Contract Types Editor.

 The Service Periods grid is shown for contracts with:

 - Model Overages ticked

 When there is a revenue schedule, the service period grid determines how much revenue will be earned in a particular date range.

 When model overages is ticked, the service periods determine how many hours are contracted for a particular date range.

 |Start Date||Beginning of the service period.
 If it contains an arrow, <–. that means all preceding time|